starkipraggy/Wat-Is-Underscore/README.md

-# SPA-Program-Assesssment
+# Wat Is Underscore
-A piece of software designed to evaluate a program written in a fictional language SIMPLE and return queries based on the structure of the program
+A piece of software designed to evaluate a program written in a fictional language SIMPLE and return queries based on the structure of the program except for underscores

 # Setup